truenas/documentation/content/TrueCommand/Alerts/AlertManage.md

    ![AlertServicesSMTPEmailptions](/images/TrueCommand/2.0/AlertServicesSMTPEmailptions.png "Alert Services: SMTP Email options")

-   * **Mailserver** for exampel *smtp.gmail.com*
+   * **Mailserver** for example *smtp.gmail.com*
    * **Mailserver port** number
    * **Auth user** email address for plain authentication, for example, *adminuser@yourmail.com*
    * **Auth pass** password for the plain authentication; for a *No-Auth* SMTP configuration, leave the password field blank
    * **From** is the what sends the eamil (i.e., no-reply@TrueCommand.io),or allows you to customize the sender field of the email

   Click **Test** on the **SMTP Email** configuration screen to verify that the configuarion is correct.
   If you did not receive a test alert email, check the values entered for accuracy.

 2. Click on the avatar to the right of the **Configure** <i class="material-icons" aria-hidden="true" title="Settings">settings</i> menu and then click **Profile** from the dropdown list.

    ![EditUserProfile](/images/TrueCommand/2.1/EditUserProfile.png "Edit User Profile")